Ten Ways You Can Implement Alternative Fuels and Energy-Efficient Vehicle Technologies

-There are hundreds of ways vehicle fleets and individual drivers can reduce petroleum use – and reap the benefits of lower emissions, cost savings, and energy security.
+There are hundreds of ways vehicle fleets and individual drivers can implement alternative fuels and energy efficient vehicle technologies — and reap the benefits of lower emissions, cost savings, and energy security.
 Knowing where to start and selecting the options that work best for your needs and goals can be daunting, so the Alternative Fuels Data Center (AFDC) has compiled a list of actions you can take today, along with longer-term strategies for the future.

 Small changes in driver behavior can have big impacts on fuel economy.
 By breaking bad habits like jackrabbit starts, speeding, aggressive driving, and carrying unnecessary cargo, drivers can reduce fuel use by 10% to 20%.
 Check out the Driving Behavior section on the AFDC to find tips for fleets and individual drivers.